97th Military Police Battalion: Operation Enduring Freedom

 The battalion redeployed in July 2010 to continue its support to the 1st Infantry Division and the Fort Riley community, standing ready for when the nation calls again for the Guardian Battalion to Assist, Protect, and Defend our country's interests.

 Border support operations

 In October 2018 the 97th MP BN was tasked with helping with Border support operations, being sent to Brownsville Texas where they supported the Marine Corps and United States Customs and Border Protection with riot control and other duties.

+Inactivation

+On Sept.
+27, 2024 the 97th MP Battalion and its three companies inactivated at Fort Riley.